semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### sem edit

-You can edit a project by using the `sem edit project` command, followed by the `name` of an existing project.
+You can edit a project by using the `sem edit project` command followed by the `name` of an existing project.

 ``` bash